olicooper/abp-queryfilter-test/README.md

 1. Ensure that MySQL is installed and that your `appsettings.json` is correct
 2. Run the `DbMigrations` project to create the database and seed the blog/post data
-3. Run the `Web` project to see the sample data
+3. Run the `Web` project to see the sample data.
+You can modify `Pages/index.js` to change which queries are run.

+For more info about the ABP project, you can visit [docs.abp.io](https://docs.abp.io).

 ## Main project files